Stephen Geller: Personal

 Stephen Geller's blog Upwriteonthedownbeat combines personal reflections, critiques of film, music, and art, as well as excerpts from his fiction and poetry.
 Stephen Geller's wife, Kae Mankovich, was an elite level ice dancer, and is a writer, educator, and performer.
 Their daughter, Florrie, is a professional ballet dancer.
+He has two other daughters from a first marriage: Hillary, who is a graphic designer; and Polly, who is a poet, jazz singer, and professor of English and languages.

 in 2016, during the #OscarsSoWhite controversy of the Academy Awards, Geller wrote an open letter to Cheryl Boone Isaacs, president of the Academy of Motion Picture Arts and Sciences.
 The letter called the controversy a "false flag issue" and denied that older members of the Academy were responsible for it.